remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/http/browser/same-origin-policy.md

 # Same-origin policy

 A browser security policy where
-* cross-origin reads are typically disallowed
+* ❌ cross-origin reads are typically disallowed
+* ✅ cross-origin embeddings are typically allowed
-* cross-origin writes are typically allowed
+* ✅ cross-origin writes are typically allowed

   ~~~admonish warning
   This is exploitable!